nodejs/node/doc/contributing/technical-values.md

-# Technical values and their priorities

-The project uses these technical values to establish priorities and guide collaboration.

-These are the shared values as of this writing and will evolve.
-We hope they are useful to people new to the project in order to better understand which contributions will be aligned with the current direction and as thinking points when trading off between conflicting goals.

-The factors influencing every discussion/decision are different and priority 1 does not always trump priority 2 and so on.

-## Values and priority level

-* Priority 1 - Developer experience
-* Priority 2 - Stability
-* Priority 3 - Operational qualities
-* Priority 4 - Node.js maintainer experience
-* Priority 5 - Up to date technology and APIs

-## Value descriptions

-### 1 - Developer experience

-We value ensuring that developers are productive and enjoy developing with Node.js.
-Some key elements of this include:

-* Approachability (both technical and community)
-* Great documentation
-* Bundling friction-reducing APIs and components, even though they could be provided externally
-* Compatibility and interoperability with browsers and other JavaScript environments so that as much code as possible runs as is both in Node.js and in the other environments
-* Enabling/supporting external packages to ensure overall developer experience

-### 2 - Stability

-Whenever possible, we seek to ensure that working code continues to work.
-To keep the trust of developers and users, we value stability.
-Some key elements of this include:

-* Backward compatibility
-* Stable releases on a predictable schedule
-* A strong safety net, including testing how changes in Node.js affect popular packages
-* Careful consideration of what goes into Long Term Support (LTS) releases

-### 3 - Operational qualities

-We value keeping Node.js safe, performant, and lightweight.
-We value enabling the ability to investigate and debug problems in development and production.
-Some key elements of this include:

-* High throughput (speed)
-* Fast startup
-* Small binary size
-* Small memory footprint
-* High-quality debugging tools
-* Robust diagnostic tools (profilers, etc.)
-* Responsible security practices

-### 4 - Node.js maintainer experience

-We value the productivity and happiness of the Node.js maintainers.
-Some key elements of this include:

-* Approachability of the codebase
-* Good internal documentation and guides
-* Low-friction policies and processes
-* Good CI and tooling to make maintainers productive

-### 5 - Up to date technology and APIs

-We value providing developers with modern APIs and technologies following existing standards whenever possible.
-Some key elements of this include:

-* Participating in standards work and organizations
-* Web API compatibility
-* Supporting and exposing new technologies and standards through early adoption
+# Technical values and priorities

+These shared values are current as of this writing and are subject to evolution.
+They are intended to assist newcomers in understanding which contributions align with our current direction and serve as reference points when balancing conflicting objectives.
+Factors influencing each discussion or decision vary, and priority 1 doesn't always override priority 2 and so forth.

+## Priority 1 - Developer experience

+We're devoted to making life easier and more enjoyable for developers working with Node.js.
+Here's how we do it:

+* **Approachability:** Making our technical resources and community easily accessible.
+* **Comprehensive Documentation:** Providing crystal-clear, thorough guides.
+* **Minimized Friction:** Offering APIs and components to smooth out the development process.
+* **Compatibility and Interoperability:** Ensuring your code runs seamlessly across different setups.
+* **Support for External Packages:** Improving the overall developer experience by welcoming external contributions.

+## Priority 2 - Stability

+We're committed to keeping things steady and stable whenever possible.
+Here's how:

+* **Backward Compatibility:** New versions play nice with the old ones.
+* **Predictable Release Schedule:** You can rely on us to keep things consistent.
+* **Robust Testing:** We thoroughly check how changes affect popular packages.
+* **Careful LTS Release Management:** Choosing LTS features thoughtfully for Long Term Support.

+## Priority 3 - Operational qualities

+We take pride in keeping Node.js safe, fast, and efficient.
+Here's what we focus on:

+* **High Throughput:** Prioritizing speed.
+* **Fast Startup:** Minimizing wait times.
+* **Resource Efficiency:** Keeping things light on memory and disk space.
+* **Diagnostic and Debugging Tools:** Making troubleshooting a quick and easy process.
+* **Security Practices:** Ensuring your code stays safe.

+## Priority 4 - Maintainer experience

+We care about the people who keep Node.js running smoothly.
+Here's how we support them:

+* **Codebase Approachability:** Making our code easy to navigate and understand.
+* **Internal Documentation:** Providing detailed guides for maintainers.
+* **Streamlined Processes:** Keeping policies and workflows hassle-free.
+* **Effective CI and Tooling:** Tools to boost maintainer productivity.

+## Priority 5 - Up-to-date technology and APIs

+We're all about keeping things in line with the latest standards.
+Here's what we focus on:

+* **Standards Participation:** Being actively involved in standardization efforts.
+* **Web API Compatibility:** Making sure we're on the same page as web standards.
+* **Early Adoption of New Technologies:** Leading the pack with emerging standards through early implementation.